skbn/tinyedit/README.md

   ```
 - Reason: Inverts byte order for m68k big-endian compatibility (h/l swapped)

-These patches are applied automatically by the Makefile and only need to be run once.
-If Hunspell is updated to a new version, these patches may need to be reapplied or adjusted.
+These patches are applied automatically by the Makefile and only need to be run once
+If Hunspell is updated to a new version, these patches may need to be reapplied or adjusted

 Freetype fonts tested: